Skip to main content

 • Inappropriate-age children on play equipment systems (2–5 years old, 5–12 years old).

 School principals are responsible for developing a method of training playground aides in the techniques of safe playground management.
 This may be accomplished by cooperative faculty planning in conjunction with the school physical education teacher.
-Playground supervision guidelines are provided below.
-These should be shared with elementary school playground aides, teachers, and building services staff at the beginning of each school year.
+Any employee who will supervise recess and playgrounds should complete the online safety course, Playground Supervision, which can be accessed in SafeSchools.
+Playground supervision guidelines are provided below, and they should be shared with elementary school playground aides, teachers, and building services staff at the beginning of each school year.

 Playgrounds and play equipment should be inspected daily for excessive wear, damage, and other potential safety hazards.
 The Daily Play Equipment Inspection Form (below) should be completed prior to use each day.
 It is important to ensure that there is sufficient engineered wood fiber to provide a safe surface for the play equipment.
 There should be 12 inches (fresh, uncompacted) or 8 inches (compacted from use) of engineered wood fiber covering the playground area.
 If additional wood fiber is required or equipment damage is found, schools should contact their maintenance service center for assistance.